MODERN SLAVERY Statement

 Whistleblower Policy - documents Indevin's commitment to maintaining a working environment in which people feel able to report suspected instances of serious wrongdoing without fear of reprisal and with the knowledge that Indevin will investigate and resolve any wrongdoing.

-Harassment & Discrimination Policy - confirms Indevin's commitment to zero tolerance of all forms of harassment, promote a work environment free from all forms of harassment, provide information to Employees about what constitutes harassment, provide information to Employees about how to raise concerns or complaints relating to harassment or discrimination during their course of employment with Indevin.
+Harassment and Discrimination Policy- confirms Indevin's commitment to zero tolerance of all forms of harassment, promote a work environment free from all forms of harassment, provide information to Employees about what constitutes harassment, provide information to Employees about how to raise concerns or complaints relating to harassment or discrimination during their course of employment with Indevin.

 Diversity and Inclusion Policy - confirms Indevin's commitment to diversity and inclusion (D&I), outlines our D&I Principles, and clarifies expectations around D&I for our employees and leaders.